Christoph Hoffmann

-The Templer could buy in Jaffa some houses and land from failed colonists around George Adams, returning to the US in 1869.
+In Jaffa, the Templers were able to buy some houses and land from failed colonists around George Adams, returning to the US in 1869.
 On 5 March 1869 also Peter Martin Metzler, a missionary of St. Chrischona and personal acquaintance of Hoffmann from his times at the Pilgrims' Mission, sold his Jaffa-based mission station, including an infirmary and most of his real estate and other enterprises to the new colonists, before he left Jaffa.

 While the Lutheran Evangelical State Church in Württemberg condemned and fought the Templer as apostates, the Prussian position was somewhat milder.
 Their settlement in the Holy Land found a warm support through Wilhelm Hoffmann (*1806–1873*), who was no apostate from the official church, like his younger brother Christoph.
 Wilhelm Hoffmann served as one of the royal Prussian court preachers at the Supreme Parish and Collegiate Church in Berlin and was a co-founder and first president of Jerusalem's Association (Jerusalemsverein), a charitable organisation founded on 2 December 1852 to support Samuel Gobat's effort as bishop of the Anglo-Prussian Bishopric of Jerusalem.
 Between 1866 and 1869 Wilhelm Hoffmann dispatched his son Carl Hoffmann (1836–1903) as pastor of the German Protestant congregation of Jerusalem.

 Hoffmann fell out with the Temple Society's co-leader Georg David Hardegg (*1812–1879*), so that in June 1874 the Temple denomination underwent a schism with Hardegg and about a third of the Templer seceding from the Temple Society and later mostly returning to an official German Protestant church body.
 Hoffmann died in the Templer settlement Rephaim near Jerusalem on 8 December 1885.

-Hoffmann's literary output focusses on his vision of a New Jerusalem, a community based Kingdom of God that would eventually spread over all the nations:
+Hoffmann's literary output focusses on his vision of a New Jerusalem, a community-based Kingdom of God that would eventually spread over all the nations: